Enhanced and Generalized One-Step Neville Algorithm: Fractional Powers and Access to the Convergence Rate: Numerical Examples

 in the 58th order of transformation.
 It is somewhat surprising that the coefficients $c_j$ with $j=1,2,3,4$ are rational numbers,

 The results given in Eq.~\eqref{miracle} currently constitute conjectures which we have verified to at least 100 decimals.
-The fact that the coefficients $c_1, c_2 = 0$ is expected from the observation that $\lim_{k \to \infty}a_k \sim \frac{1}{k^4}$, which then leads to $\lim_{k \to \infty}b_k = b_{\infty} + \mathcal{O}\left(\frac{1}{k^3}\right)$.
+The result $c_1 = c_2 = 0$ is expected because $\lim_{k \to \infty}a_k \sim \frac{1}{k^4}$, which then leads to $\lim_{k \to \infty}b_k = b_{\infty} + \mathcal{O}\left(\frac{1}{k^3}\right)$.
 Values of the Bethe logarithms $\ln k_0(1S)$, $\ln k_0(2S)$ and $\ln k_0(2P)$ accurate to 100 digits are presented in Appendix~\ref{appb}.
 These could be used for the search of possible analytic formulas using the PSLQ algorithm~\cite{FeBa1992,BaPl1997,FeBaAr1999,BaBr2001}.
 The PSLQ algorithm can be used to search for analytic expressions of accurately known numerical quantities in terms of known constants such as the Euler constant $\gamma_E = 0.57721\dots$, various Riemann zeta functions, powers of $\pi$, and multiplicative combinations of these constants.
 We can report that we have carried out a limited set of searches with the same constants that were used in Eq.~(A11) of Ref.~\cite{GiEtAl2020} without success.